 Urquhart sought the perfect adjustable iron.
 He received four British

 patents in the 1890s as part of his quest.
-This example was likely
+This example was made in the

 of a 'U" inside a circle remains on the toe of the back of the blade